 - In simple terms, the touchdown and stance phases of forefoot running requires ongoing active muscular activation and functional engagement of the toes which is also necessary for promoting more growth in soft tissue and muscle strength throughout the forefoot and toes.

-Even more encouraging, forefoot running either barefoot or in minimalist shoes with a wide toe-box offers more potential for positive change in toe strength as the toes have more freedom to engage with greater toe splay, extension and flexion.
-These functional movements of the toes also helps expand the forefoot loading area.
+Even more encouraging, forefoot running barefoot or in minimalist shoes, offers more opportunity for the toes to strengthen because the toes have more freedom to engage with more toe splay, extension, bending and flexion.
+These functional movements of the toes also helps expand the forefoot loading area which helps reshape the foot into a healthier, wider shape.

-The functional relevance of this is the contact area of the foot with ground is made larger which not only provides a more secure base from which balance becomes more steadied, it also prevents excessive loading from reaching beyond a tolerant limit to one small area of the forefoot, rather underfoot pressure is more highly dispersed over a larger surface area.
-This is how impact overexposure on the foot can be easily avoided as impact pressure spread best when the toes and forefoot can expand while landing with a forefoot strike during running.
+The functional benefit of a wider forefoot is it allows for a wider contact area of the foot with ground.
+This not only provides a more secure base for balance, it also prevents loading from reaching beyond tolerance to one small area of the forefoot, rather loading is more evenly dispersed over a larger surface area.
+This is how impact overexposure on the foot is easily avoided because impact pressure spread best when the toes and forefoot can expand while landing with a forefoot strike during running.

 You can check out many examples of barefoot-inspired minimalist running shoes (here!) that have a wide-toe box, enabling more functional engagements of the toes.